jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 1. Make sure you have started the JBoss server.
 See the instructions in the previous section.

-2. Open a command line and navigate to the root of the helloworld-jms quickstart directory:
+2. Open a command prompt and navigate to the root of the helloworld-jms quickstart directory:

         cd PATH_TO_QUICKSTARTS/helloworld-jms